 Futures contracts utilized by funds have historically been traded on U.S. exchanges or boards of trade that are licensed and regulated by the Commodity Futures Trading Commission ("CFTC") or, with respect to certain funds, on foreign exchanges.
 More recently, certain futures may also be traded either over-the-counter or on trading facilities such as derivatives transaction execution facilities, exempt boards of trade or electronic trading facilities that are licensed and/or regulated to varying degrees by the CFTC.
-Also, certain single stock futures and narrow based security index futures may be traded either over-the-counter or on trading facilities and electronic trading facilities that are licensed and/or regulated to varying degrees by both the CFTC and the SEC, or on foreign exchanges.
+Also, certain single stock futures and narrow based security index futures may be traded either over-the-counter or on trading facilities and electronic trading facilities that are licensed and/or regulated to varying degrees by the CFTC.
+Also, certain single stock futures and narrow based security index futures may be traded either over-the-counter or on trading facilities that are licensed and/or regulated to varying degrees by both the CFTC and the SEC, or on foreign exchanges.

 Neither the CFTC, National Futures Association ("NFA"), SEC nor any domestic exchange regulates activities of any foreign exchange or boards of trade, including the execution, delivery and clearing of transactions, or has the power to compel enforcement of the rules of a foreign exchange or board of trade or any applicable foreign law.
 This is true even if the exchange is formally linked to a domestic market so that a position taken on the market may be liquidated by a transaction on another market.
 Moreover, such laws or regulations will vary depending on the foreign country in which the foreign futures or foreign options transaction occurs.
-For these reasons, a Fund's investments in foreign futures or foreign options transactions may not be provided the same protections in respect of transactions on United States exchanges.
+For these reasons, the Fund's investments in foreign futures or foreign options transactions may not be provided the same protections in respect of transactions on United States exchanges.
 In particular, persons who trade foreign futures or foreign options contracts may not be afforded certain of the protective measures provided by the CEA, the CFTC's regulations and the rules of the NFA and any domestic exchange, including the right to use reparations proceedings before the CFTC and arbitration proceedings provided by the NFA or any domestic futures exchange.
 Similarly, those persons may not have the protection of the U.S. securities laws.